elisemercury/Duplicate-Image-Finder/docs/app.rst

 Using the difPy Web App
 ------------

 To search for duplicate images with the difPy web app, start by **uploading the images** you would like to compare.
-After the images have been uploaded, click "Run difPy!" to make difPy do its magic.

 .. image:: static/assets/app.png
    :width: 696px